-- 46.1 The School will treat all safeguarding information with an appropriate level of confidentiality, allowing disclosure only to those who need the information in order to safeguard and promote the welfare of children.
-When a child leaves the School, their Child Protection File (if one exists) is transferred securely to the new school. - 46.2 The School understands that information sharing is essential for effective safeguarding and promoting the welfare of children and young people, including their educational outcomes.
+- 45.1 The School will treat all safeguarding information with an appropriate level of confidentiality, allowing disclosure only to those who need the information in order to safeguard and promote the welfare of children.
+When a child leaves the School, their Child Protection File (if one exists) is transferred securely to the new school. - 45.2 The School understands that information sharing is essential for effective safeguarding and promoting the welfare of children and young people, including their educational outcomes.
 Fears about sharing information will not stand in the way of the need to promote the welfare and safety of others, which is always the primary concern of the School.
-The School understands that the GDPR and Data Protection Act 2018 provide a framework to ensure that personal information is shared appropriately. - 46.3 When the School receives a request for safeguarding information (for example, a Subject Access Request or a request from the police) the School will consider its response to ensure that any disclosure accords with its obligations under the GDPR and the UK Data Protection Act 2018.
+The School understands that the GDPR and Data Protection Act 2018 and the DfEs guidance: 'Data Protection in Schools' (February 2023)provide a framework to ensure that personal information is shared appropriately. - 45.3 When the School receives a request for safeguarding information (for example, a Subject Access Request or a request from the police) the School will consider its response to ensure that any disclosure accords with its obligations under the GDPR and the UK Data Protection Act 2018.
 The School will also have regard to its data protection policies.
-The DSL will work closely with the Bursar, Compliance Manager and Network Manager to determine what should be disclosed. - 46.4 The School will co-operate with police and Children's Social Care to ensure that all relevant information is shared for the purposes of child protection investigations under the Children Act 1989. - 46.5 Where allegations have been made against staff, the School will consult with the Designated Officer (DO) and, where appropriate, the police and Children's Social Care to agree the information that should be disclosed and to whom. - 46.6 The School will share information where it is appropriate to do so.
+The DSL will work closely with the Bursar and Network Manager to determine what should be disclosed. - 45.4 The School will co-operate with police and Children's Social Care to ensure that all relevant information is shared for the purposes of child protection investigations under the Children Act 1989. - 45.5 Where allegations have been made against staff, the School will consult with the Designated Officer (DO) and, where appropriate, the police and Children's Social Care to agree the information that should be disclosed and to whom. - 45.6 The School will share information where it is appropriate to do so.
 However, they may be unable to do so, for example, because it would pose a risk of harm to others or because it has been prohibited by external agencies.

-47 Monitoring and review
+46 Monitoring and review